 Counter Current Blood System

-Ducks don’t have fleshy, frostbite prone wattles & combs like chickens.
-The only exposed “skin” ducks have is on their feet.
+Ducks don’t have fleshy, frostbite-prone wattles & combs like chickens.
+The only exposed skin ducks have is on their feet.
 Duck feet have a special counter current blood system.
-Ducks (and some other birds) have a unique alignment of blood vessels, with veins and arteries lying next to each other & lace like capillaries that weave among them.
+Ducks (and some other birds) have a unique alignment of blood vessels.
+Their veins and arteries lie next to each other & lace-like capillaries weave among them.
 Warm blood comes down the legs from the body and meets the cool blood coming from the feet.
 Heat is exchanged in these special capillaries.

 Water is obviously the most important consideration for ducks in the winter.
-Ducks need access to liquid, unfrozen water to digest their food, and to clear their sinuses & eyes to keep them healthy.
+Ducks need access to liquid, unfrozen water to digest their food.
+They also need it to clear their sinuses & eyes to keep them healthy.
 If you have access to electricity, the easiest way to keep their water unfrozen is to have a heated dog bowl.
-Change the water at least daily to keep it clean.
-Most bowls are equipped with a thermostat that will kick in when the temperatures dip below freezing.
+Change the water daily to keep it clean.
+Heated bowls are equipped with a thermostat that will kick in when the temperatures dip below freezing.